shuhaowu/shuhaowu.github.com/src/blog/2022/01-linux-rt-appdev-part1.rst

 management interrupt (SMI)
 <https://wiki.linuxfoundation.org/realtime/documentation/howto/debugging/smi-latency/start>`_,
 which can introduce an unpredictable amount of delay as it hijacks the CPU from both the application and the operating system.
-Further, modern CPUs usually have dynamic frequency scaling based on its utilization to provide a balance between performance and power consumption.
-This can cause larger-than-expected delay as the system performance is not uniform with respect to time.
+Further, a modern CPU usually has dynamic frequency scaling based on its utilization to provide a balance between performance and power consumption.
+This can cause larger-than-expected delays as the system performance is not uniform with respect to time.
 Other factors like `SMT <https://en.wikipedia.org/wiki/Simultaneous_multithreading>`_ (more commonly referred to as hyper-threading) can also impact latency.
 I have even seen bad clocks on a single-board computer causing higher-than-expected